Skip to content

 test

-The Hill of Crosses is a sacred place in Northern Lithuania close to the city of Silauliai.
-Basically it consists of two small artificial hills (maybe 5 to 6 meters high) in the midst of vast farming land.
-The origins of the crosses are largely unknown though there are many legends speaking of soldiers finding their last rest in the ground beneath.
-In the 19th century the place became regarded as mystical and holy.
-First crosses were erected in honor of fallen soldiers and in remembrance of deceased family members, later also to celebrate happy occasions like weddings and baptisms.
+The Hill of Crosses is a sacred place in Northern Lithuania close to Silauliai.
+It consists of two small artificial hills (maybe 5 to 6 meters high) amid vast farming land.
+The origins of the crosses are primarily unknown, though many legends speak of soldiers finding their last rest in the ground beneath.
+In the 19th century, the place became regarded as mystical and holy.
+First, crosses were erected in honor of fallen soldiers and in remembrance of deceased family members, and later also to celebrate happy occasions like weddings and baptisms.
 The Soviets saw the hill as a place of fanatic cultism and closed it down.
-Despite the repressions they were not able to stop the tradition and after 1990 the Hill of Crosses grew even more becoming a national symbol of religion and endurance.
-Today crosses can be seen from around the world and not only catholic crosses but also orthodox and evangelical ones.
-If religious or not the place definitely doesn’t leave the visitor cold.
+Despite the repressions, they could not stop the tradition, and after 1990, the Hill of Crosses grew even more, becoming a national symbol of religion and endurance.
+Today, crosses can be seen from around the world, not only catholic crosses but also orthodox and evangelical ones.
+Whether religious or not, the place doesn’t leave the visitor cold.

 k1